jenpaff/golang-microservices/blog-posts/coding/configuration.md

  ./do deploy "$STAGE" "$VERSION" "$DBNAME" "$DBUSER" "$DBPASSWORD"
  ```

-Eventually this `do-`script uses helm to inject the secrets into the configuration.
+Eventually, we use `helm`, a package manager for kubernetes to configure our k8s pod.

-- [ ] more info about helm
+`Helm` offers templating such that we can inject the secrets into the helm configuration ("helm charts") during deployment.

 ## Injecting secrets for local development
 A trick we do when developing locally is that we fetch all necessary secrets and inject them in our `local-temp.json`